 White Hat SEO offers long-term results.
-It is a Search Engine Optimization (SEO) methodology that is ethical to use by website developers and owners.
+It is a Search Engine Optimisation (SEO) methodology that is ethical to use by website developers and owners.
 It may have a goal of improving the search engine ranking of a site to generate traffic and produce sales, but it does not entertain dirty tricks to guarantee these.
 It follows the fair and accepted rules in traffic building, specifically the Google Webmaster Guidelines.
 Best of all, it works for the human audience – not only for search engine spiders.

 If you apply White Hat SEO in your campaign, users will not feel disappointed with your content.
-This is because it is rich in relevant information.
-There are keywords, a necessity in optimizing your site, but they will hardly notice them because they are only few.
+This is because it is rich in the relevant information.
+There are keywords, a necessity in optimising your site, but they will hardly notice them because they are only a few.
 The visitors will also read your content from start to finish because it is interesting enough.
 And why not, your articles are originals and written by expert SEO writers.

 Remember, SEO is important because you want to lead visitors to your site.
 However, you also want to keep them here, you want to get them to return to your site.
 For this reason, low-quality content just isn’t going to cut it.

 Keywords are one of the most important parts of SEO, if not the most important part.
 Namely, with keywords and keyphrases you, among other things, try to predict what other people will type into their search engines.
 This can then lead them to your website, your page, or your blog.
 You can predict certain phrases and words that may be typed into the engine, and then just place them into your page.

 However, if you want to stay a white hat SEO expert, then you should use keywords sparingly, and properly.
 By this we mean you shouldn’t overstuff your content with keywords, otherwise, you will ruin your content.
 Furthermore, you will get penalized by Google.
 Try to put your keywords within the first paragraph of your content, and make it as organic as possible.
 Remember, it’s not just about SEO, but it’s about people wanting to read your content as well.